wrongcoder/gdx-archetype/src/main/resources/archetype-resources/README.md

 Building
 -------------------------------------------------------------------------------

-This project has two build targets: desktop and html.
+This project has two build targets: _desktop_ and _html_.
 These targets are tied to Maven profiles of the same name.

-There is also an additional Maven profile named dev.
-The dev profile puts the GWT compiler into draft compile mode and enables the DETAILED output style.
+There is also an additional Maven profile named _dev_.
+The _dev_ profile puts the GWT compiler into draft compile mode and enables the DETAILED output style.

 To produce a typical development build, execute: